paoespinozarias/Mapping-OWLtoOAS/README.md

           type: array
           maxItems: 1
 ```
-The next example shows how to define an Object Property of the Student class that is Functional.
+The next example shows how to define a Functional Object Property of the Student.

 TTL
 ```ttl